email Join our email list! divider Register Login cartCart

 "A studious, instructive look at the rapacious creep of mall culture." -Michelle Orange, The Village Voice

-"A monumental documentary on a global scale, Malls R Us Shows shopping malls to have a tragic and apparently irreversible effect on every dimension of moral and material life.
-Not only are malls the central symbol of modern auto-industrial society, they are the site of a titanic clash of civilizations and values."— Sharon Zukin, Author, "Point of Purchase: How Shopping Changed American Culture", Professor of Sociology, Brooklyn College and City University Graduate Center
+"A monumental documentary on a global scale, MALLS R US Shows shopping malls to have a tragic and apparently irreversible effect on every dimension of moral and material life.
+Not only are malls the central symbol of modern auto-industrial society, they are the site of a titanic clash of civilizations and values." —Sharon Zukin, Author, "Point of Purchase: How Shopping Changed American Culture", Professor of Sociology, Brooklyn College and City University Graduate Center

-"Malls R Us is a powerful reminder as we slide into global economic crisis of how much mass consumption has shaped people's lives and created the public spaces of modern societies, East and West, North and South.
-This film impresses upon us the folly of our ways, the alternatives we might entertain, but also the difficulties we will face extricating ourselves from a world overly dependent on retail for prosperity and community."—Lizabeth Cohen, author of A Consumers' Republic: The Politics of Mass Consumption in Postwar America
+"MALLS R US is a powerful reminder as we slide into global economic crisis of how much mass consumption has shaped people's lives and created the public spaces of modern societies… This film impresses upon us the folly of our ways, the alternatives we might entertain, but also the difficulties we will face extricating ourselves from a world overly dependent on retail for prosperity and community." —Lizabeth Cohen, Author, “A Consumers' Republic: The Politics of Mass Consumption in Postwar America”

 2011 The AIA Architecture and the City Festival (San Francisco)